Team-Hydrogen/2025-ADC/README.md

 # Team Hydrogen - 2025 NASA App Development Challenge Submission
-This is Team Hydrogen's application for the 2025 NASA App Development Challenge.
+This is Team Hydrogen's submission for the 2025 NASA App Development Challenge.

 ## Download Instructions
 Clone the repository using the command: